sfeir-open-source/sfeir-school-terraform/README.md

 #### inspec-gcp
 You can generate a new inspec profile named `default` for inspec-gcp tests using `bundle exec inspec init profile --platform gcp default`
 - Update the `default/attributes.yml` to configure the gcp project id
-- Run tests using `bundle exec inspec exec default -t gcp:// --attrs attributes.yml`
+- Run tests using `bundle exec inspec exec default -t gcp:// --input-file attributes.yml --show-progress --color`

 Add a new control to check your DNS zone.